An Introduction to Full-Bore Rifle Shooting for Prospective New Members

 Standard Rifle competitions require the use of iron peep sights or telescopic sights, although there are provisions for in-built lenses (in the iron sights) designed to correct an eyesight problem or to enlarge the sight picture using a system known as an "Eagle Eye".

-Each shot is taken from a prone position (unless disabled or incapacitated), shooting off the elbows, using only a sling and adjustable shooting jacket for support and padded shooting mat for comfort.
+In the discipline as TR (Target Rifle) each shot is taken from a prone position (unless disabled or incapacitated), shooting off the elbows, using only a sling and adjustable shooting jacket for support and padded shooting mat for comfort.
 Darwin Rifle Club members participating in this discipline are graded in A, B and C categories.

 Australian Outback (Sierra) factory ammunition is available for Standard Rifle competition.
 Many competitors choose to hand load their ammunition, principally to achieve cost savings.